-If human subscriber credentials containing the private keys associated with the public key certificates are lost, damaged, or stolen, the Subscriber may be issued new certificates using the process described in this section.
+If any computing device, token, or smart card containing human subscriber private keys is lost, damaged, or stolen, the Subscriber may be issued new certificates using the process described in this section.
 However, the validity period of the certificates issued using this process shall not exceed the identity-reproofing requirements in Section 3.3.1.
 Alternatively, the Subscriber can undergo an initial identity proofing process described in Section 3.2.3.1.